zjeffer/spacex-twitter-bot/README.md

 # spacex-twitter-bot

-Needs npm to work, with these packages:
+Install these packages using npm:
 * Twit
 * JQuery
 * JSDOM